SOS: Save Our South Bank

 Background

-Coin Street Community Builders (CSCB) and other neighbourhood stakeholders have been raising our objections for months.
+Coin Street Community Builders (CSCB) and other neighbourhood stakeholders have been raising our objections since 2021.

 Why do we object to this planning application?